Plymouth Colony: King Philip's War

-Metacomet was the younger son of Massasoit and the heir of Massasoit's position as sachem of the Pokanokets and supreme leader of the Wampanoags.
-He was known to the colonists as Philip, and he became sachem upon the sudden death of his older brother Wamsutta in 1662, who was also known as Alexander.
+Metacomet was the younger son of Massasoit and the heir to Massasoit as sachem of the Pokanokets and supreme leader of the Wampanoags.
+He was known to the colonists as Philip, and he became sachem in 1662 upon the sudden death of his older brother Wamsutta, known as Alexander.

-Indian leaders such as Philip resented the colonists' increasing land acquisitions, and they looked for a means to slow or reverse it.
-Of specific concern was the founding of the town of Swansea, which was located only a few miles from the Wampanoag capital at Mount Hope.
+Native leaders such as Philip resented the colonists' increasing land acquisitions, and they looked for a means to slow or reverse it.
+Of specific concern was the founding of the town of Swansea, located only a few miles from the Wampanoag capital at Mount Hope.
 The General Court of Plymouth began using military force to coerce the sale of Wampanoag land to the settlers of the town.

-The proximate cause of the conflict was the death of a Praying Indian named John Sassamon in 1675.
-Sassamon had been an advisor and friend to Philip; however, Sassamon's conversion to Christianity had driven the two apart.
-Accused in the murder of Sassamon were some of Philip's most senior lieutenants.
-A jury of twelve Englishmen and six Praying Indians found the Native Americans guilty of murder and sentenced them to death.
-To this day, some debate exists whether King Philip's men actually committed the murder.
+The proximate cause of the conflict was the killing of a Praying Indian named John Sassamon in 1675.
+Sassamon had been an advisor and friend to Philip before Sassamon's conversion to Christianity had driven the two apart.
+Some of Philip's most senior lieutenants were accused in the murder.
+A jury of twelve Englishmen and six Praying Indians found these Wampanoags guilty of murder and sentenced them to death.
+It is still debated whether King Philip's men actually committed the murder.

-Philip had already begun war preparations at his home base near Mount Hope where he started raiding English farms and pillaging their property.
-In response, Governor Josiah Winslow called out the militia, and they organized and began to move on Philip's position.
-Philip's men attacked unarmed women and children in order to receive a ransom.
-One such attack resulted in the capture of Mary Rowlandson.
+Philip had already begun war preparations at his home base near Mount Hope, and he started raiding and pillaging English farms, taking women and children for ransom, including Mary Rowlandson.
+Governor Josiah Winslow called out the militia, and they began to move on Philip's position.